-- Foreign language tests for the BCE examination IENA tests: see the internet site for the BCE examination ('Concours BCE'). - Foreign language tests and individual interviews for examinations organised by ICN: ICN Admissions Service will send candidates their convocation dates.
+- Foreign language tests for the BCE examination IENA tests: see the internet site for the BCE examination ('Concours BCE'). - Foreign language tests and individual interviews for examinations organised by ICN: candidates make an appointment and upload their summons on the ICN's internet site ("espace concours" - competitive exams area).